nickyrong/ShinyWeatherCan/README.md

 ### Usage:

+Currently the app is hosted on [shinyapps.io](https://nickrongkp.shinyapps.io/WeatherCan/) with a free account.
+Please be mindful of others and close the app/browser tab as soon as possible when you are done to conserve resources for others, thank you.

 **Data are downloaded on-the-fly from ECCC.
 Please be patient as the downloads can be fairly large (especially for hourly and daily data).**